On denominator conjecture for cluster algebras of finite type: Abstract

 \section{Abstract}

 We continue our investigation on denominator conjecture of Fomin and Zelevinsky for cluster algebras via geometric models initialed in \cite{FG22}.
 In this paper, we confirm the denominator conjecture for cluster algebras of finite type.
-The new contribution is a proof of this conjecture for cluster algebras of type $\mathbb{D}$ and an algorithm for the exceptional types.
-For the type $\mathbb{D}$ cases, our approach involves geometric model provided by discs with a puncture.
-By removing the puncture or changing the puncture to an unmarked boundary component, this also yields an alternative proof for the denominator conjecture of cluster algebras of type $\mathbb{A}$ and $\mathbb{C}$ respectively.
+Our main contribution is a proof of this conjecture for cluster algebras of type $\mathbb{D}$, along with an algorithm for the exceptional types.
+For the type $\mathbb{D}$ cases, our approach involves a geometric model based on discs with a puncture.
+By removing the puncture or changing it to an unmarked boundary component, we also provide an alternative proof of the denominator conjecture for cluster algebras of types $\mathbb{A}$ and $\mathbb{C}$, respectively.